 What did the project consist of?

-The ETSI-BC grant supported us in hiring a Program Coordinator, Alana Turner, who has an extensive background in the social impact world.
+The ETSI-BC grant supported us in hiring a Program Coordinator, Arlana Turner, who has an extensive background in the social impact world.
 Her work included securing new local service contracts and developing a database of individuals living with barriers who were seeking part-time, flexible employment.
 We had a full year to establish procedures, get people into positions, and validate the standardized model.

 Were there any challenges during the project?